smallwat3r/rpi-gardener/pico/README.md

     0 */3 * * * (cd /home/pi/rpi-gardener && make mprestart)

-**WiFi connection issues**: Check the serial output for connection status.
-The Pico will print its IP address on successful connection.

 **Incorrect moisture readings**: Calibration values vary by sensor.
 Submerge sensor in water (100%) and dry air (0%) to determine min/max.

+**Serial port not found**: Ensure the Pico is connected via USB and check that `/dev/ttyACM0` exists on the RPi.